J. Nigro Sansonese: Works

 Nigro Sansonese's mythology, elaborated in The Body of Myth: Mythology, Shamanic Trance, and the Sacred Geography of the Body (1994), might be summarized as follows: Early myth-making (before, say, 5000 BC) among archaic peoples—especially but not exclusively Indo-European speakers—may have originated in an esoteric oral cephelosophy or "skull wisdom" automatically imparted, primarily to young men at the age of puberty, in secret initiation rituals, during which a venerated ancestral skull may have been displayed for purposes of illustrating the meaning of a particular myth.
-Recent excavations at Göbekli Tepe in southeastern Turkey, the oldest known site of religiously motivated architecture in the world (c.
-10,000 BC), have revealed that a skull cult may indeed have been centered there (Gresky, Julia; Haelm, Juliane; Clare, Lee (June 28, 2017): "Modified human crania from Göbekli Tepe provide evidence for a new form of Neolithic skull cult," Science Advances 3 (6)).
+Recent excavations at Göbekli Tepe in southeastern Turkey, the oldest known site of religious architecture in the world (c.
+10,000 BC), have revealed that a skull cult may indeed have been centered there for nearly 2000 years.

 The aboriginal inspiration for myth, Sansonese argues, lay in heightened awareness (see proprioception) of certain internal bodily activities important in religiously oriented meditation.
-The means of heightening proprioception are closely guarded meditative techniques orally communicated from teacher (adept) to student, in particular, techniques associated with respiration.
-Subject to numerous cultural contingencies, the techniques likely first appeared in history many thousands of years ago in the trance-inducing practices of shamans but became ever more systematized, refined, and clarified over time.
+The means of heightening proprioception are closely guarded meditative techniques orally communicated from teacher (adept) to student, in particular but not exclusively, techniques associated with respiration.
+Subject to numerous cultural contingencies, the techniques likely first appeared in history many thousands of years ago in the trance-inducing practices of shamans and became more systematized, refined, and elaborate over millennia.
 Because the activities attended to in many meditative traditions, for example, respiration and heart rate, are physiologically fundamental to all human bodies everywhere, an explicit argument of the book is that a proprioceptive interpretation probably applies to all mythologies that are sufficiently archaic in origin, which he defines as no later than approximately 800 BC.
 About a quarter of the book focuses on interpreting the biblical narratives of Judaism and Christianity.

 A myth, then, according to Sansonese is a veiled, culturally conditioned description of a trance-inducing technique and resulting proprioceptions.
 Myths, therefore, on this view are (very) early attempts at articulating what, in 1945, Aldous Huxley called perennial philosophy, and are simultaneously mystical and practical in their origins.

 Much of the practical aim of a myth is instruction in what Sansonese calls "the art of dying," a narrative prefiguring of the literal experience of somatic death, which is a matter of the practical mastery of an endocrinal event that he suggestively describes as a "pituitary catastrophe," in the sense that the pituitary gland initiates it.
 In Nigro Sansonese's view, death is an event triggered by the endocrine system.
 In sum, Nigro Sansonese defines an "authentic myth" as "an esoteric description of a heightened proprioception," meaning a verbal description, albeit a necessarily imperfect one, of a literal experience undergone by an adept while in a trance state, which, very critically, must be distinguished from mere symbolism or metaphor.
 Understanding religious practice (praxis) eclipses understanding religious belief (dogma) in its importance for understanding both the origin and the meaning of a specific myth of sufficient antiquity (see also his lengthy discussion of the Eleusinian Mysteries).